symfony/symfony-docs/setup/symfony_server.rst

 ---------------------

-Long-running commands, such as the ones that compile front-end web assets, block the terminal and you can't run other commands at the same time.
+Long-running commands, such as the ones that compile front-end web assets, block the terminal and you cannot run other commands at the same time.
 The Symfony server provides a ``run`` command to wrap them as follows:

 .. code-block:: terminal